Introduction to Montessori toys

 Toys that require kids to play actively using their hands, legs, and other sensory skills can be termed, Montessori.
 A toy with lights and noises that moves on its own, makes the child a passive observer which does not aid their fine motor, gross motor, and cognitive skills to develop.
 Active play with other kids also helps develop emotional skills.

-3. Natural materials
+3. Made from natural materials

 Using real materials helps the child understand the texture, smell, taste, and consistency – something that plastic can never provide.
 Giving them a real scissor to cut paper(while monitoring), instead of a plastic scissor, gives rich sensory learning for the child.
 Choose high-quality toys using real wood and no sharp edges.

-4. Simple toys
+4. Simple design

 The Montessori idea supports simple toys.
 Like, an object permanence box just consists of a wooden box with slots on top into which the child can drop different kinds of shapes, while it might look easy for us, it supports the developmental stage that the child is going through.

-5. Open-ended Play
+5. Open-ended play

 A toy that offers multiple ways to play boosts a child’s creativity and imagination.
 Open-ended toys allow for easy, continuous exploration, encouraging children to engage deeply.
 Montessori open-ended toys provide numerous benefits by promoting self-exploration while supporting mental and physical growth.

-6. Self-correcting
+6. Self-correcting structure

 Toys that are designed in a way to give feedback to the child whether the activity is done or not, help the child to focus on the right path with minimal adult intervention.